Download AppWin Assured Cashback

 Minimum Amount Due: Rs.
 1,500 (5% of Rs.
 30,000) + Rs.
 5,000 (EMI) = Rs.
 6,500

-Is It Good to Pay Only the Minimum Amount Due?
+What Happens When You Only Pay the Minimum Amount Due?

-What Happens If You Don’t Pay Minimum Due on Credit Card?
+What Happens When You Don’t Pay the Minimum Due Amount

 Missing bill payments or making partial payments towards your credit card dues is the most common reason why people fall into debt.
 If you don’t make any payment against your credit card bills, it can lead to late payment charges.
 Not only do missed payments attract high-interest charges leading to subsequent debt, but they can also damage your credit score, as missed payments are recorded in your credit report’s ‘Days Past Due (DPD)' section.
 Hence, if you are not able to pay your card bill in full, you should pay at least the minimum amount due or the maximum amount you can repay to maintain a healthy credit profile.